 "Uh-oh is right," Mike said wearily.
 "But that was over three years ago and we're all on the same team now, so it's time to put that behind us."

 Jack grumbled, and I was skeptical.
-I knew I wasn't exactly going to be making friends with McClanahan, the other guys I didn't really have anything against.
+I knew I wasn't exactly going to be making friends with McClanahan; the other guys I didn't really have anything against.
 I had to admit Jack was carrying on this grudge a bit longer than necessary, but like I said, we were really close.
 We fought the same battles, and we had the same enemies.
-We'd always be on the same side.

 After saying our goodbyes and moving out of our apartment, my brother and I packed everything we owned into my Ford Cortina and started out on a monster of road trip that crossed nearly half the county, eight states, and over 1,000 miles, to start our lives anew in the Twin Cities.
 We followed Jimmy, Silky and Rizzo in his car, since he and I were the only two that had ones.
 It took the better part of two days with a night spent in the cheapest hotel known to man a few miles outside of Toledo.
 I had never been farther west than Chicago before or this far away from home.
 The idea that I wasn't coming back to Boston anytime soon made me break out in a nervous sweat.

 The first couple weeks in Minnesota were a whirlwind of moving cardboard boxes, job hunting, getting my schedule ready for when school started in August, and getting used to the fact that for the first time in my life I would not be living in Boston.
-I never thought I would leave my hometown (as many bad memories as I had there, it was still the only place I'd lived my whole life) for Minneapolis of all places.
+I never thought I would leave my hometown (as many bad memories as I had there, it was still the only place I'd ever lived) for Minneapolis of all places.
 Or Saint Paul.
 Wherever the hell the U was, anyway.
 I still didn't understand the whole "twin cities" thing.
-I especially never thought I would transfer schools before my senior year of college and graduate from the University of Minnesota.

 "Two eggs, over easy," my boss, Tommy, hollered at me.
-This wasn't quite the kind of cooking job I'd dreamt about having, but it paid the bills and tuition that wasn't covered by scholarship.
+This wasn't quite the kind of cooking job I'd dreamt about having, but it paid the bills and tuition that wasn't covered by scholarships.
 Dave was living with me and he'd gotten a job as soon we settled in, so half the rent was taken care of.
-I wasn't sure he'd be able to keep up with the job, though, since he was also training for the Olympics, and from what I could tell so far the coach, Herb Brooks, was a real hard ass.
+I wasn't sure he'd be able to keep up with the job, though, and from what I could tell so far the coach, Herb Brooks, was a real hard ass.
 Slightly insane, too.
 That was just going off what they'd heard from former Gophers.

 I finished up my orders on the grill and pushed my bangs off my forehead.
 I had started cooking when I was around thirteen, out of necessity more than anything.
 I quickly discovered I loved it.
 My father was a drunk and my mother had left us when I was twelve, so I took on the responsibility of keeping Jack and I fed early on.
 Cooking was the one thing I could see myself doing professionally—well, the only thing that had any creativity whatsoever and could actually provide me with a reliable job.
 For a while I wanted to be a fine arts major, but I eventually convinced myself out of that one.
 I had grown up without having a lot of money, and I didn't want to spend the rest of my life putting up with the same shit.
 Sweating over a grill in a college diner wasn't glamorous, but it was good practice.